 Draw a categorical scatterplot with points adjusted to be non-overlapping.

 stripplot(), but the points are adjusted (only along the categorical axis) so that they don’t overlap.
 This gives a better representation of the distribution of values, but it does not scale well to large numbers of observations.
 This style of plot is sometimes called a “beeswarm”.

 A swarm plot can be drawn on its own, but it is also a good complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution.

-This function always treats one of the variables as categorical and draws data at ordinal positions (0, 1, … n) on the relevant axis, even when the data has a numeric or date type.
+By default, this function treats one of the variables as categorical and draws data at ordinal positions (0, 1, … n) on the relevant axis.
+This can be disabled with the

 See the tutorial for more information.

 - dataDataFrame, array, or list of arrays, optional

 yare absent, this is interpreted as wide-form.
 Otherwise it is expected to be long-form.

 Inputs for plotting long-form data.
 See examples for interpretation.

 Order to plot the categorical levels in; otherwise the levels are inferred from the data objects.